ali-aladdin/ali-aladdin/README.md

 # 💫 About Me:
-Hey there! <br>I'm a Computer Science student <br>passionate about software engineering.
+Hey there! <br>I'm a Computer Science student.

 ## 🌐 Socials: